The Expanse (TV series): Genre and themes

 The series has been described as a space opera by critics.
 Emily VanDerWerff of Vox describes the first season of the series to be a "blend of science fiction and noir-infused detective drama, with a backdrop of political intrigue".
 Vice has referred to the series as a "sci fi noir mystery-thriller" and as hard science fiction.
 Opposed to the latter, the source books' authors defined their approach as aiming for a "Wikipedia level of plausibility".
 To complicate the plot, they kept inertia realistic, as well as light speed delay, which solved a "cellphone problem" for the show.

 Prior to the series premiere, Mark Fergus spoke of the series's Western themes: "Everywhere is kind of back to the frontier rules so it gives us all that stuff back that we lost.
 Cellular technology.
 You can get a little more Western about it."
 The fourth season, according to the writers, also had "space Western vibes".

 Analyzing the show, Tech Times wrote that The Expanse "...is more than just a science fiction show about people traveling the solar system in spaceships.
 It ... covers ... politics, poverty, oppression, discrimination, and the struggle for resources in harsh environments."

 Ratings

-Season four was the first season not to be broadcast on live TV and not get weekly viewership ratings.
+Season four was the first season not to be broadcast on live TV and not to get weekly viewership ratings.
 Per Parrot Analytics, the season ranked fourth in most watched digital originals in the United States in December 2019.